tachibana51/gdb_hexinput_command/README.md

 (gdb-peda)hexinput 0x11223344
 ```

-you can pack with nbits
+you can pack with nbytes
 ```
-(gdb)hexinput 0xdeadbeef 8 #0xdeadbeef will be packed for 8byte little endian
+(gdb)hexinput 0xdeadbeef 8 #0xdeadbeef will be packed for 8bytes little endian
 ```